2025-26 Edition

 Engage extensively with GIS software, combining lectures and hands-on tutorials.
 Cover mapping basics, projections, geocoding, and toolbars.
 Apply GIS to public health data for practical understanding of its applications.

-Prerequisite: PUBH 206.
-PUBH 206 with a grade of B- or better
+Prerequisite: PUBHLTH 206 with a minimum grade of B-.

 PUBHLTH 286.
 Advanced Geographic Information Systems and Spatial Epidemiology.
 4 Units.